ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A reference implementation of this specification can be found at https://github.com/ietf-rats-wg/key-attestation

-It produces the following sample evidence:
+It produces the following sample Evidence:

 ~~~
 {::include-fold sampledata/idea3/sample1.txt}